sscretchen/sscretchen/README.md

 <h1>Welcome!</h1>
 <h3>I'm Sean Scretchen.
 Thank you for viewing my portfolio</h3>

-> A place to highlight my projects and overall commitment to improving as a Cybersecurity professional
+> A place to highlight my projects and commitment to improving as a Cybersecurity professional
 <br>